Last updated on March 27th, 2020 at 05:35 pm

 Oh, my goodness I do love a 1-pot meal.
 What’s not to love?
 Less dishes, less fuss, less stress…did I mention less dishes?
 This 1-Pot Creamy Tomato Vegan Pasta is a wonderfully simple and delicious addition to the weekday meals rotation.

 I think I could live quite comfortably in a world where all meals were cooked in a single pot.
 I am not a fancy gal and we are not a fancy family.
 Hell, I fed my child chips for dinner…just chips.
+I served them with my Loaded Ketchup, but still.
 While it wasn’t a shining culinary moment, I am OK with it because weekdays are busy and coming up with weekday meals can be tricky.
 I could meal plan, I should meal plan but I do not meal plan.
 I will meal plan.
 Soon.

 In lieu of strategy, I have a cupboard full of ingredients and a 1-pot mind.
 Pasta is probably the quickest and simplest 1-pot adventure you can try although buckwheat risottos and bowls deserve an honourable mention.
+My Quick Tomato and Saffron Buckwheat Risotto is well worth a try.
 Also, pasta is a pretty safe bet with the kids.
 This 1-pot creamy tomato vegan pasta is a pretty safe bet.
 I’ve done tests.

-Why is this 1-pot creamy tomato vegan pasta so good?
+Why is this creamy tomato pasta so good?

 Well, since you asked, this pasta is:

 - full of gorgeous robust tomato flavours

 - made up of mostly pantry ingredients

 - adaptable – we add kalamata olives but you could omit or substitute with sundried tomatoes or something you love